 The tone control is somewhat non-standard, it involves an adjustable high pass network within the power amp's negative feedback loop.
 The negative feedback inverts this function to make an adjustable high cut filter.
 The tone control's response is quite useful, musically.

 There are a lot of Fender 5E3 fans out there who think that negative feedback is a bad thing in any form.
-From my experiments, I have found that the secret to using negative feedback is to use a minimal amount.
+From my experiments, I have found that the secret of negative feedback is to use a minimal amount.
 That greatly reduces the production of bad-sounding distortion, while preserving the good-sounding distortion and punchy presence.
-Bad-sounding distortion is visible on an oscilloscope as very steep waveforms (RF), while good-sounding distortion is visible as the soft rounding of the tops of the waves as a result of plate starvation.
+Bad-sounding distortion is visible on an oscilloscope as square waves, spikes and radio frequency oscillations (snivets).
+Good-sounding distortion is visible as the soft rounding of the tops of the waves as a result of plate starvation.

 A number of different junk box output transformers were tried in this circuit with minor variations in the performance.
 A 3.5K to 8 ohm transformer produced the most power output of the transformers that were tested.
 Since this is a relatively low power amplifier, it is not nececessary for the output transformer to be perfectly matched to the tube, although the volume will be loudest when the match is ideal.
 Transformers with input impedances from 2.5K to 10K should work and a common 5K to 8 ohm transformer would be a good choice if you cannot locate a 3.5K to 8 ohm unit.